Hebrews 4:3 IF they shall enter into my rest

 There are numerous self appointed Bible critics these days who do not have nor believe in the existence of a complete, inspired and infallible Bible in ANY language (including "the" Hebrew and "the" Greek) and each one has made his own mind his personal authority.
 The only thing they all have in common is that they all try to pick holes in and find fault with the King James Bible.

 The problem here in these verses is NOT the King James Bible.
-The problem is that Jovial has the spiritual discernment of a cabbage and just doesn't understand the precious "literal" truth of the King James Bible and many others, as we shall soon see.
+The problem is that Timothy is blinded by his basic unbelief in an inerrant Bible and he doesn't understand the "literal" truth of the King James Bible and many others, as we shall soon see.

 However in versions like the NKJV, NIV, NASB, ESV, Holman Standard and the modern Catholic Versions we read: "For we who have believed do enter that rest, as He has said: "So I swore in My wrath, "THEY SHALL NOT ENTER My rest,"'although the works were finished from the foundation of the world."
 (NKJV)